PREngineer/Event-Manager-Global/README.md

 # Important Considerations:

-  * Not all links work like they do normally!

-    The links' "href" property has been removed and replaced by a "link" property that is read by the JavaScript link handler function.

-    This is done because we do not want a complete reload of a new page.
-We just care about replacing the content of a DIV that represents the content of the pages.
-We want to maintain the same navigation menu and footer.

-    This also allows for better management of code in different locations without having a negative effect on others.
+  * iOS is implementing PWAs much better now.
+This mean that the "hacking" to make it work has been minimized drastically.

 # License

 All rights are reserved by Jorge Pabon.
 Use of this application without a license is not authorized.
 For licensing costs contact Jorge Pabon at pianistapr@hotmail.com.